sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 | order by TimeGenerated asc
 ```

+> 💡 Two subdomains appear — the staging domain is separate from the Q5 payload domain.

 ---

 #### Q7 - C2 IP Addresses
 **Objective:** Find the two IPs resolving to attacker infrastructure.

-**Why It Matters:** Both IPs are Cloudflare-fronted proxies used to mask the real origin server.
-Identifying them enables firewall blocking and threat intelligence correlation.
+**Why It Matters:** Both are Cloudflare-fronted proxies masking the real origin.
+Enables firewall blocking and intelligence correlation.

+`T1071 Application Layer Protocol` `DeviceNetworkEvents` `Network Analysis`

 ```kql
 // Summarize IPs contacted by the C2 implant